Fundus Image-based Glaucoma Screening via Retinal Knowledge-Oriented Dynamic Multi-Level Feature Integration: Experiments

-\paragraph{Implementation Details} Experiments are conducted using the TensorFlow framework on the AIROGS dataset (refer to Section~\ref{Dataset}).
-Model optimization is performed via the Adam optimizer (momentum 0.9), with the learning rate adjusted within the range of $ 2\times10^{-4}$ to $5\times10^{-5}$.
-For the three-class classification task, characterized by a class distribution of approximately $11:4:1$, we employ \textit{data resampling} to address the challenges associated with class imbalance and the detection of high-difficulty samples.
-The mini-batch size is set to 16, and data augmentation strategies—including horizontal/vertical flipping, color jittering, and Gaussian blurring—are utilized to improve robustness.
-Furthermore, early stopping is implemented based on validation performance to mitigate overfitting.
-Training is executed on four NVIDIA A100-SXM4-40GB GPUs with a total memory capacity of 160~GB (4×40~GB).
+Experiments are conducted using the TensorFlow framework on the AIROGS dataset (refer to Section~\ref{Dataset}).
+Training is executed on a workstation equipped with four GeForce RTX 4090 GPUs, providing a total memory capacity of 192~GB (4$\times$48~GB).
+We employ the proposed 3-branch RCBAM framework utilizing a ResNet-152 backbone.

-\paragraph{Training Parameters} The proposed 3-branch RCBAM framework, utilizing a ResNet-152 backbone, is trained for a three-class classification task.
-Optimization is performed using the Adam optimizer ($\beta_1$=0.9) with a learning rate of $5\times10^{-5}$ over 10,000 iterations.
-Network weights are initialized via the Xavier method with a gain of 0.02.
-We employ a mini-batch size of 16 distributed across four GPUs.
-To enhance model generalization, data augmentation is applied with a probability of 0.5 ($(P_{aug}$=0.5), and input images are resized to $299\times 299$ pixels using bilinear interpolation.
-Furthermore, early stopping is implemented with a patience of 10 epochs to prevent overfitting.
-Training progress is monitored every 400 steps, with model checkpoints systematically archived every 2,000 iterations.
+To address the challenges associated with class imbalance and the detection of high-difficulty samples in the three-class classification task, characterized by a class distribution of approximately $11:4:1$, we employ a dynamic data resampling strategy.
+Furthermore, comprehensive data augmentation techniques, including horizontal and vertical flipping, color jittering, and Gaussian blurring, are utilized with a probability of 0.5 ($P_{aug} = 0.5$) to improve model robustness.